tldr-pages/tldr/pages/common/ansible-vault.md

 # ansible-vault

-> Encrypts & decrypts values, data structures and files within Ansible projects.
+> Encrypt and decrypt values, data structures and files within Ansible projects.
 > More information: <https://docs.ansible.com/ansible/latest/user_guide/vault.html#id17>.

 - Create a new encrypted vault file with a prompt for a password: